 The Supreme Court of India is the highest judicial body or the apex court of the Republic of India and is situated in the national capital, New Delhi.
-This article tells you about the history, composition, eligibility of judges, jurisdiction, powers of the Supreme Court of India.
+This article tells you about the history, composition, eligibility of judges, jurisdiction, and powers of the Supreme Court of India.

-History of Supreme Court of India
+History of the Supreme Court of India

-Until the Federal Court of India was established under the Government of India Act, 1935, these new High Courts enjoyed the distinction of being the highest courts for all cases.
+Until the Federal Court of India was established under the Government of India Act of 1935, these new High Courts enjoyed the distinction of being the highest courts for all cases.
 The Federal Court held jurisdiction over conflicts between provinces and federal states, as well as hearing appeals from High Court decisions.

 HJ Kania was India’s first Chief Justice.

 Note: The initial proceedings and inauguration happened on January 28, 1950, at 9:45 AM.

 Dr Rajendra Prasad, India’s first President, laid the foundation stone for the Supreme Court building on October 29, 1954.
 Chief architect Ganesh Bhikaji Deolalikar, the first Indian to lead the Central Public Works Department, designed the main block in an Indo-British style.

 There is a total of 15 courtrooms, with the Chief Justice’s Court being Court No. 1.